(as amended by the NPPA Board of Directors, January 10, 2015)

 Eligibility for Appointed Directors

-NPPA Members and the Board of Directors shall receive written Notice of Meeting from the National Secretary at least 30 days in advance of said meeting.
+NPPA Members and the Board of Directors shall be sent a Notice of Meeting by the National Secretary at least 30 days in advance of the Annual Meeting.
 The Notice of Meeting may, but is not required to, include a draft Agenda.
-The Notice of Meeting shall state the date, time and place of said meeting.
-Directors shall receive the agenda, resolutions, reports, budgets, and any other materials at least 15 days in advance of a meeting.
+The Notice of Meeting shall include the date, time and place of the Annual Meeting, and solicit from members in good standing their submission of resolutions, their input on issues concerning the association, and their nominations for any elections.
+Directors shall receive the agenda, resolutions, reports, budgets, and any other materials at least 14 days in advance of the Annual Meeting.

-A quorum of the Board of Directors shall consist of a majority of the Elected Directors, but at no time less than three Elected Directors.
+A quorum of the Board of Directors shall consist of a majority of the Directors, but at no time less than three of the Elected Directors.

 The National Officers of the association shall be the President, Treasurer, Vice President, Secretary, and Immediate Past President.